What is Form 8-K?

 Form 8-K is filing which the publicly traded companies are required to make with the Securities and Exchange Commission (SEC) in order to announce the any unscheduled material events (delisting, policy changes, bankruptcy, Mergers and acquisitions etc) that its shareholders should know and it is in addition to the filing of annual reports and quarterly reports of the company on Form 10-K and Form 10-Q respectively.

-This is to inform the investors about any of the unscheduled material events occurring in the company so that the investors can taking their decision keeping in mind those facts.
-Generally, the events that qualify as the “material events” include filing the form 8-K for bankruptcy, changes taking place for the major personnel of the company i.e., its executive board and the case when there is any failure from the side of the company to comply with the various listing requirements of the company as with this the company gets delisted from a trading exchange in which it was listed.
-It acts as an immediate notification system for the investors along with the analysts as it is filed within the four business days from the date when such an event happens and even earlier in a few cases.
+It is to inform the investors about any of the unscheduled material events occurring in the company so that the investors can make their decision, keeping in mind those facts.
+Generally, the events that qualify as the “material events” include filing the form 8-K for bankruptcy, changes taking place for the significant personnel of the company, i.e., its executive board, and the case when there is any failure from the side of the company to comply with the various listing requirements of the company as with this the company gets delisted from a trading exchange in which it was listed.
+It acts as an immediate notification system for the investors and the analysts as it is filed within the four business days from the date when such an event happens and even earlier in a few cases.

 When to Use Form 8-K?

 Some of the highlights of the disclosure items are as follows:

 - In case of the fundamental business policy changes